 The side effect of using test_cookie is that you block all the bots and prevent automatic parsing, but you also block all other bots including Google bots.

 Be aware of this moment because it can kill your sale.
-You need to whitelist the IP addresses of all the search engines so it can find them in the Internet and with the special parameters.
-The best thing to do is get the IP addresses of these bots and whitelist them in test_cookie.
+You need to allowlist the IP addresses of all the search engines so it can find them in the Internet and with the special parameters.
+The best thing to do is get the IP addresses of these bots and allowlist them in test_cookie.
 Once again, it will not help you against the botnets with the full browser‑stack bots.

 21:45 Tip #6 – Neural Network and Machine Learning